Ditectrev/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 ![Question 139](images/question139.png)

 - [x] Box 1: Create a blank Logic app.
-Box 2: Add a logic app action that fires when one or more messages arrive in the queue.
+Box 2: Add a logic app trigger that fires when one or more messages arrive in the queue.
 Box 3: Add an action that reads IoT temperature data from the Service Bus queue.
 Box 4: Add a condition that compares the temperature against the upper and lower thresholds.
 Box 5: Add an action that sends an email to specified personnel if the temperature is outside of those thresholds.
 - [ ] Box 1: Add a trigger that reads IoT temperature data from a Service Bus queue.
 Box 2: Add a condition that compares the temperature against the upper and lower thresholds.
 Box 3: Add a logic app action that fires when one or more messages arrive in the queue.
 Box 4: Create a blank Logic app.
 Box 5: Add an action that sends an email to specified personnel if the temperature is outside of those thresholds.
 - [ ] Box 1: Add a condition that compares the temperature against the upper and lower thresholds.
 Box 2: Outbound.
 Box 3: Add a Recurence rigge that schedules the app to run every 15 minutes.
 Box 4: Add a trigger that reads IoT temperature data from a Service Bus queue.
 Box 5: Create a blank Logic app.